buchmiet/shookay/README.md

 ## **Features**
 - Fast Performance: It's based on Inverted Index method;
 - Flexible Search Options: You can use parenthesis, logical AND, OR and NOT operators.
 You can also loook for words being the very exact matches or words being only substrings;
-- Multilingual Support: Compatible with UTF-8, UTF-16, and UTF-32 encoding - it accepts text in any language you can think of;
+- Multilingual Support: Compatible with UTF-8, UTF-16, and UTF-32 encoding - it accepts text in any language you can fit in that encoding;
 - Separate Search Engine Instances: you can run many separate search engines on different datasets at the same time

 ## **Installation and Integration**